 Q: What do I need to do to apply for a work from home position?

 A: To prepare for the hiring process, job seekers should fine tune their resumes, brush up on interview tips, and practice for virtual interviews.

 Q: What are the benefits of working at home?

 A: Some of the advantages to working from home are no commute, casual office attire, saving money, working in a customized environment, and increased workplace freedom.

-A: A Business Development Specialist is a person who performs basic business skills in sales and marketing in a virtual environment.
+A: A Lead Generation Specialist is a person who performs basic business skills in sales and marketing in a virtual environment.
 This can involve selling over the phone or setting appointments for others to make the sale.